rdmpage/bionames-manuscript/README.md

 # Availability

+BioNames is accessible at [http://bionames.org].
+The source code used to build the web site is available on GitHub [http://github.com/rdmpage/bionames].
+Scripts used to fetch, clean, and reconcile the data are archived in http://github.com/rdmpage/bionames-data]

 # Acknowledgements

-I thank EOL for the funding that enabled Ryan Schenk to develop the interface for BioNames, and Cyndy Parr (EOL) provided adult supervision.
+I thank EOL for the funding that enabled Ryan Schenk to develop the interface for BioNames, and Cyndy Parr (EOL) for managing the EOL grant, and providing much needed adult supervision.
 Some of the ideas in this manuscript were first explored in a talk at the "Anchoring Biodiversity Information: From Sherborn to the 21st century and beyond	" symposium held at The Natural History Museum, London, October 28th 2011.
 I thank Ellinor Michel for the invitation to speak at that meeting.

 # References